 The Company records an estimate of the expense for potential losses from not collecting mortgage loans, other loans and receivables.
 Mortgage loans sold to investors and significant receivables are the result of cemetery and mortuary operations, mortgage loan operations and life insurance operations.
 The allowance is based upon the Company's experience.
-The critical issues that impact recovery of the cemetery and mortuary receivables is the overall economy.
-The critical issues that impact recovery of mortgage loan operations are interest rate risk and loan underwriting.
+The critical issue that impacts recovery of the cemetery and mortuary receivables is the overall economy.
+The critical issues that impact recovery of mortgage loan operations are interest rate risk and loan underwriting, new regulations and the overall economy.

-The Company provides allowances for losses on its mortgage loans through an allowance for loan losses (a contra-asset account) and through the mortgage loan loss reserve (a liability account).
+The Company provides allowances for losses on its mortgage loans held for investment through an allowance for loan losses (a contra-asset account) and for mortgage loans sold to investors through the mortgage loan loss reserve (a liability account).
 The allowance for loan losses and doubtful accounts is an allowance for losses on the Company's mortgage loans held for investment.
 When a mortgage loan is past due more than 90 days, the Company, where appropriate, sets up an allowance to approximate the excess of the carrying value of the mortgage loan over the estimated fair value of the underlying real estate collateral.
 Once a loan is past due more than 90 days the Company does not accrue any interest income and proceeds to foreclose on the real estate.
 All expenses for foreclosure are expensed as incurred.
-Once foreclosed the carrying value will approximate its fair value and the amount will be classified as real estate.
-The Company will be able to carry the foreclosed property in Security National Life and SecurityNational Mortgage, its life and mortgage subsidiaries, and will rent the properties until it is feasible to sell them.
-The Company is currently able to rent properties for a 5.5% return.
+Once foreclosed, the c arrying value will approximate its fair value and the amount is classified as real estate.
+The Company carries the foreclosed properties in Security National Life, Memorial Estates, and SecurityNational Mortgage, its life, cemeteries and mortuaries and mortgage subsidiaries, and will rent the properties until it is deemed desirable to sell them.